The kernel of graph indices for vector search: Experimental results

 \section{Experimental results}

 We present a few experimental results to highlight the practical value of SVG and SVG-L0.
 We use the standard recall@1 measure of search accuracy, which counts how many times we find the ground truth NN of every vector $\vect{x}_i \in \set{X}$ when using it as the query.

-In addition to purely greedy graph search algorithms, we also experimented with backtracking since it is widely used in practice.
-Here, we are interested in observing how quasi-navigable networks behave when combined with this common ``trick.''
-We use a small queue with a length of 2.
+In addition to purely greedy graph search algorithms, we also experimented with backtracking since it is widely used in practice (see \zcref{algo:greedy_search_backtracking} in the appendix).
+We use a small backtracking queues of length 2, 5, and 10.

-Our results in \cref{sec:svg-navigability} predict that a small kernel width is needed to guarantee navigability when using an exponential.
-This is empirically verified by the experiment in \cref{fig:svg_navigability}, where the empirical navigability (recall) increases as $\sigma$ decreases.
-In this small-$\sigma$ setting, the SVG becomes very navigable (recall close to 1).
-The use of backtracking allows us to extend similar accuracies with suboptimal selections of $\sigma$.
+Our results in \zcref{sec:svg-navigability} predict the navigability of the SVG.
+This is empirically verified by the experiment in \zcref{fig:svg_navigability}, where the empirical navigability (recall@1) is constant and near perfect (in some cases, it is only 0.9999 due to numerical effects).

-We also compared SVG-L0 (\cref{sec:svg-l0}) with the degree-constrained MRNG and the truncated MRNG.
-As discussed in \cref{sec:other_euclidean_methods}, the MRNG is a fully navigable network with no degree constraints.
-This feature comes at a steep price: the complexity of building with MRNG is $O(n^3)$.
+We also compared SVG-L0 (\zcref{sec:svg-l0}) with the degree-constrained MRNG, the truncated MRNG, and the truncated Vamana.
+As discussed in \zcref{sec:other_euclidean_methods}, the MRNG/Vamana are a fully navigable network with no degree constraints.
+This feature comes at a steep price: the complexity of building with MRNG/Vamana is $O(n^3)$.
 Here, we use a (still computationally costly) variant that uses a maximum out-degree $M$ and an unlimited candidate pool size, resulting in a complexity of $O(n^2)$.
-The truncated MRNG has the additional constraint of working with a fixed candidate pool size (see \cref{algo:graph_index}).
-Note that the truncated MRNG is the algorithm that is used in practice today to build graph indices.
+The truncated MRNG/Vamana have the additional constraint of working with a fixed candidate pool size (see \zcref{algo:graph_index}).
+Note that the truncated MRNG/Vamana are the algorithms used in practice today to build graph indices.
 We set the size of the candidate pool as a multiplicative factor of $M$, that is, $|\set{C}| = r M$ for $r > 1$.
 SVG-L0 uses a maximum out-degree but does not need a candidate pool.

-As shown in \cref{fig:navigability_constrained_degree}, SVG-L0 is competitive with the degree-constrained MRNG when working with randomly distributed vectors.
+As shown in \zcref{fig:navigability_constrained_degree}, SVG-L0 is competitive with the degree-constrained MRNG when working with randomly distributed vectors.
 Its accuracy is slightly lower in the greedy setting, but slightly higher in the backtracking setting.
-Both indices are clearly superior to the truncated MRNG.
+Both indices are clearly superior to the truncated MRNG and the truncated Vamana.